-Looking to feast your eyes on 'Courtship' on your TV, phone, or tablet?
-Discovering a streaming service to buy, rent, download, or watch the Howard Cummings-directed movie via subscription can be tricky, so we here at Moviefone want to do the work for you.
+In the mood to watch 'Courtship' on any device you have handy?
+Discovering a streaming service to buy, rent, download, or view the Howard Cummings-directed movie via subscription can be confusing, so we here at Moviefone want to do the heavy lifting.

 'Courtship' Release Dates